Stars1233/uvm32/README.md

 * Safe minimalistic FFI
 * Small enough for "if this then that" scripts/plugins, capable enough for much more

+Although based on a fully fledged CPU emulator, uvm32 is intended for executing custom script like logic, not for simulating hardware.

 Check out the [apps](apps) folder for more.

 ## Quickstart